 NASW-NJ is pleased to offer pre-recorded online CE courses for purchase.
 Any of the courses on this website will be valid for NJ licensure.

-Prescription Opioid Dependence (1 Prescription Opioid CEU) Learn the basics about the prescription opioid addiction epidemic in the tri-state area.
-Hear how to spot it and learn about referral/treatment options.
+(1 Prescription Opioid CEU) Learn the basics about the prescription opioid addiction epidemic in the tri-state area, including the risks and signs of opioid abuse, addiction, and diversion.
+Hear how to spot it and referral/treatment options.
+This course fulfills the prescription opioid continuing education requirement for New Jersey social workers (Statute 45:15BB-11.1).